01 of 05

 - Reinstall the disposal and turn the power back on at the service panel.

 - Check for leaks as you run the water in the sink.

 Leak at the Dishwasher Connection

-- Tighten the clamp on the dishwasher hose connected to the dishwasher inlet on the disposer.
+- Tighten the hose clamp on the dishwasher hose connected to the dishwasher inlet on the disposer.

-- Replace the hose if the hose is leaking.
+- Replace the hose if the hose continues to leak.